karatelabs/karate/README.md

 Karate's approach frees you from Maven, is far more expressive, allows you to eyeball all environments in one place, and is still a plain-text file.
 If you want, you could even create nested chunks of JSON that 'name-space' your config variables.

-> One way to appreciate Karate's approach is to look at what it takes to add a new environment-dependent variable (e.g. a password) into a test.
-In typical frameworks it could mean changing multiple properties files, maven profiles and placeholders, maybe even threading the value via a dependency-injection framework - before you can even access the value within your test.
+> One way to appreciate Karate's approach is to think over what it takes to add a new environment-dependent variable (e.g. a password) into a test.
+In typical frameworks it could mean changing multiple properties files, maven profiles and placeholders, and maybe even threading the value via a dependency-injection framework - before you can even access the value within your test.

 This approach is indeed slightly more complicated than traditional `*.properties` files - but you _need_ this complexity.
 Keep in mind that these are tests (not production code) and this config is going to be maintained more by the dev or QE team instead of the 'ops' or operations team.